open/close all folders

 - Tiny seems to be the honorary True Companion for Oregon's crew in The Oregon Files, as he is treated as member of the Corporation while not living with them on their Cool Ship.
 His honorary status is justified by the fact that he is team's plane pilot, and Boeings hardly fit on a ship.

 - Pat Savage is this to Doc and his aides in the Doc Savage novels.
-She is always willing to help them, and would be a permanent member of the crew if Doc would allow her, but Doc consider his work too dangerous for his sole surviving family member to be a part of.
+She is always willing to help them, and would be a permanent member of the crew if Doc would allow her, but Doc consider his work too dangerous to allow his sole surviving family member to be involved regularly.

 - Maj.
-Dr. Janet Fraiser, the CMO of Stargate Command in Stargate SG-1 was effectively a series regular (despite never appearing in the titles) and was treated this way, particularly by Sam who was apparently her best friend and a surrogate aunt to Janet's adopted daughter.
+Dr. Janet Frasier, the CMO of Stargate Command in Stargate SG-1 was effectively a series regular (despite never appearing in the opening credits) and was treated this way, particularly by Sam, who was apparently her best friend and a surrogate aunt to Janet's adopted daughter.
 This made Janet's sudden death by a stray staff blast in "Heroes" all the more of a Tear Jerker.

 - Another example is Maj.
 General George Hammond, who was the base commander for seven years and is A Father to His Men, with a particularly strong fondness toward the members of SG-1.
 He occasionally joins them off-world, even participating in their rescue at one point, but naturally is forced away from regular action because of his job.

 - An even stronger example is Jacob Carter (also a retired Air Force general), the father of SG-1 team member Samantha.
 He is host to a Tok'ra, a race of symbiotic alien who shares a human's body, and because of his military expertise, knowledge of alien technology and tactics, and general savvy, he is a great help to SG-1 on numerous occasions.
 Unfortunately, he can't ever stick around because the Tok'ra still need him.